zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 | vanilla DPO | 26.65% | +0.78 [−2.1,+3.7] | 29.00% | −0.10 [−2.2,+2.0] |
 | gated DPO | 25.29% | −0.58 [−2.9,+1.8] | 29.29% | +0.20 [−1.6,+1.9] |

 So neither vanilla DPO or gated DPO produces significant results.
+This is likely because the model cannot learn the subtleties between valid reasoning and fluke reasoning, or the quality-gated DPO suppresses correct answer behavior by penalizing correct answer fluke reasoning rollouts.